 In this article, I`d like to tell you about Semi-Permanent Makeup (SPM) for eyeliner.

 All of us, cosmetic tattoo artists, have our own style and signature technique.
-In this video, I will explain what I use and how it works.
+In this article, I will explain what I use and how it works.

 Semi-Permanent Makeup is the process of putting pigment beneath the surface of the skin.